axiros/docutools/docs/features/lp/syntax.md

 param after the opening fences.

 !!! caution "Position matters"
     The parameter is only valid for all lp blocks **below** the declaration.

-You may set to a different value,  mid-page.
+    - You may set to a different value,  mid-page.
+    - You may use more than one `page` block.

 ### Block Level